Extending torsors over regular models of curves: Extension of torsors into log and fppf torsors

 \subsection{Logarithmic schemes and logarithmic torsors}

-We start this section by giving some basic definitions about logarithmic schemes and the way they are used through this paper (we often write \textit{log} instead of logarithmic for simplification).
+We start this section by recalling some definitions about logarithmic schemes and the way they are used through this paper (we often write \textit{log} instead of logarithmic for simplification).
 For a detailed introduction to log schemes, we refer the reader to \cite{illusie}.

 Monoids are assumed here to be commutative with a unit element.
 The group of fractions of a monoid $P$ is denoted $P^{gp}$.
 We call a monoid $P$ integral if the canonical morphism $P \to P^{gp}$ is injective.
 We say that a monoid is fine if it is integral and of finite type.
-We say that a monoid $P$ is saturated if it is integral and satisfies the condition that for any $a \in P^{gp}$, there exists $n \geq 1$ such that $a^n \in P$. \\
+We say that a monoid $P$ is saturated if it is integral and satisfies the condition that for any $a \in P^{gp}$, if there exists $n \geq 1$ such that $a^n \in P$, then $a \in P$. \\